-Protein powder is most popular (and typically marketed to) athletes and bodybuilders.
-But it also has caught on with a broader range of consumers—people of various ages and activity levels—who are looking to improve daily diet habits.
+Protein powder is most popular with (and typically marketed to) athletes and bodybuilders.
+But it also has caught on with a broader range of consumers—people of various ages and activity levels—who are looking to improve their daily diet habits.
 But what can protein powder actually do for you?
 And how do you know which type to buy?

 Let’s start with what we already know about protein.
 It’s a dietary essential that all health experts agree should be consumed every day to maintain or increase muscle mass and bone health.
 It can be abundantly found in foods, including meats, poultry, vegetables, eggs, cheese, milk, seeds, and nuts.

 The Recommended Dietary Allowance (RDA) for protein is 0.8 grams per kilogram of body weight, or 0.36 grams per pound; that’s 47 grams for a person weighing 130 pounds and 54 grams for a person weighing 150 pounds.
 In recent years, researchers have found that older adults may need 1.0 to 1.2 grams of protein per kilogram, or 0.45 to 0.55 grams per pound, to support healthy aging.

 You’ll also need to consume more protein if you’re very active or you engage in intensive strength training to ensure that your muscles get the fuel they need.
 This is where protein powder might benefit your diet.

 Do you want to eat foods that help you feel better, stay slim, and avoid diet-related diseases?
 Do you want to be healthier by eating delicious “super” foods?